 Phase 2: Content Development (45 min)

-- Bob would draft sections optimized for the target role
+- Bob would draft sections optimized for Manitoba Hydro

 - Focus on outcomes, not responsibilities